 Our use of recycled material from in-house production makes a valuable contribution to sustainability, equating to approximately 17 truckloads of adhesive per year.
 Not only does this process significantly reduce the consumption of adhesive, it also helps conserve raw materials that no longer need to be procured by the company or ultimately disposed of as waste.
 A win-win outcome for the environment.

 At Vorwerk flooring, we consider it our obligation as a premium German manufacturer to develop our future products almost entirely from recycled material.
 They must also be suitable for repeated reuse as closed-loop products and generate a minimal amount of new waste.
 Vorwerk flooring will do all this in as carbon-neutral a manner as possible.
 Alongside this ecological component, social and economic aspects also underpin the holistic approach adopted by Vorwerk flooring.
-Our commitment to good causes, such as the international charity SOS Kinderdorf, as well as family and health management measures for our own employees are expressions of the social responsibility that our company bears every day.

 1. Implementing offsetting measures by supporting national and international CO2 reduction projects: in addition to technical measures aimed at reducing CO2 emissions, Vorwerk flooring will also participate in further compensation measures as a contribution to climate protection.
 From 2020, Vorwerk flooring will be using green, carbon-neutral energy drawn from water power.
 It will also make use of district steam.
 With the help of ClimatePartner, the CO2 emissions resulting from the generation of steam will be 100% offset through our support for the April Salumei rainforest project in Papua New Guinea.
 As a supporter of this project, Vorwerk flooring also makes an important contribution to the UN’s Sustainable Development Goals (SDGs).
 In this context, Vorwerk flooring will of course fully offset any CO2 accumulated through journeys made by car or plane.